gansvv/DotNetPrograms/DotNetPrograms/README.md

 TryGet using invalidated key from pre cache: -1
 Get valid number from pre cache: 40
 Get valid number from pre cache: 20
+Floyd cycle detection in Linked List:
+Does cycle exist?
+False
+Does cycle exist?
+True

 Run complete.